cryptoanarchywiki/cryptoanarchywiki.github.io/_people/cody-wilson.md

 ---
 layout: static-informational
 title: Cody Wilson
-description: "Post-left Anarchist, Founder of Defence Distributed (which successfully produced designs for a fully 3D printed plastic firearm), Worked with [Amir Taaki](people/amir_taaki.md) on DarkWallet as a kind of spokesman/propagandist"
+blurb: "Post-left Anarchist, Founder of Defence Distributed (which successfully produced designs for a fully 3D printed plastic firearm), Worked with Amir Taaki on DarkWallet as a kind of spokesman/propagandist"
 permalink: /people/cody-wilson
-people-groups: []
+people-groups: [later-cypherpunk]
 ---

 From wikipedia: